Pomfret Street Historic District

 The Pomfret Street Historic District is a historic district roughly along Pomfret Street (Route 169), from Bradley Road to Woodstock Road in Pomfret, Connecticut, United States.
 The district represents the core of the village of Pomfret Center.

-The district "is a picturesque and unique exemplar of Connecticut's resort and country estate period.
-No other town in the state contains such an impressive and cohesive ensemble of stylish summer houses, the major contributors to a district that is further enhanced by the quality of its well-integrated institutional architecture and the exceptional integrity of its historic setting."

-The district was added to the National Register of Historic Places in 1998.
-It includes 160 contributing buildings and two other sites.
+he district was added to the National Register of Historic Places in 1998, and it includes 160 contributing buildings and two other sites.
 The district is over 380 acres and has an irregular shape.
 It is about two miles long.

 The district contains two private schools.
 The Rectory School is a junior boarding school founded in 1920.
 Its main building is a converted house, built in 1792, once belonging to Col. Thomas Grosvenor (1744-1825).
 It has a large addition and alterations by Thomas Skelton Harrison (1837-1919), designed by Guy King of Philadelphia.
 The campus includes other houses, including Brittain House c.1800, and Marion Harvey/Harrison Deal House, by Guy King c.1900.

 Pomfret School was founded in 1894 on the estate of Charles Grosvenor.
 It now includes brick Georgian and Colonial Revival buildings built during the first decade of the 20th century, designed by New York architect Ernest Flagg, including the Romanesque 1908 Clark Chapel.

 Architect Howard Hoppin (1854-1940) designed several buildings in the district, including guest houses for George Lothrop Bradley (1848-1906) on his estate called Rathlin: Hope Cottage, Harry Cottage, Howard Cottage, Lothrop Cottage, and alterations to Stilleben and Darius Cottages.
 Hoppin also designed the Joseph Washington Clark (1810-1892) house called La Plaisance in 1888, Oberthal (later Southover) for Dr. Frederick Windle Chapin, a house for Joseph Clark's daughter, Mrs. Courtland Hoppin, now Robinson House, the school's admissions office.
 He also designed Christ Church and its adjacent rectory.

 The Ben Grosvenor Inn grounds and outbuildings are in the district, but the Inn itself was demolished in 1960.
 Remaining buildings include Orchard Cottage and Olive Cottage, now used as dormitories by Pomfret School.

 The Colman estate house dates from 1928.

 Notable properties in the district include: